liquidity-network/template.achievement.network/contracts/lottery.md

 This prevents users from seeing what numbers other users have provided by requiring hashes to be submitted first, thus avoiding users from gaming the system.
 It also does not require the smart contract to generate any random numbers, and behaviour is fully deterministic.

+NB: This process assumes that all participants are honest-but-curious, i.e. they will follow the procedure correctly but may attempt to find out extra information if possible.
+If the participants do not follow the procedure correctly then the process will not work.
+The best way to ensure that the process is followed is by taking some kind of deposit when a hash is given, and returning it when a correct number is given.

 {% exercise %}
 The contract defined below will carry out the lottery procedure.
 Fill in the blanks in the code to implement the functionality of the lottery system.